-What do these insurance requirements mean for you, if you’ve been injured or had a loved one killed in an accident with a farm truck?
+What do these insurance requirements mean for you, if you've been injured or had a loved one killed in an accident with a farm truck?
 It means that if the vehicle weighed more than 48,000 pounds, then the farmer is required to have at least $500,000 in insurance.
 However, this creates a couple of problems for you.
 First, if you lost a loved one, then you likely suffered more than $500,000 in damages, but even if your losses were less than $500,000, there is still no guarantee you will be fairly compensated.
-You still have to prove to the jury that your accident was caused by a negligent farmer, and it is up to them to look at all the evidence and decide who is at fault.
-On the other hand, if the farm vehicle weighed less than 48,000 pounds, then it might not be covered by insurance, and you’ll have to file a personal injury or wrongful death lawsuit against the farmer’s assets.
+You still have to prove to the jury that your accident was caused by a negligent farm truck driver, and it is up to them to look at all the evidence and decide who is at fault.
+On the other hand, if the farm vehicle weighed less than 48,000 pounds, then it might not be covered by insurance, and you'll have to file a personal injury or wrongful death lawsuit against the operator's assets.

-- They’re using the farm truck to transport agricultural products, farm machinery, or farm supplies to and from their own farm,
+- they're using the farm truck to transport agricultural products, farm machinery, or farm supplies to and from their own farm,

 - AND the vehicle is being used within 150 miles of their own farm.

-For the purposes of these laws, agriculture is defined as any fruit, vegetable, or textile that is grown, as well as, poultry, livestock, and wild birds being transported.
+For the purposes of these laws, agriculture is defined as any fruit, vegetable, or textile that is grown, as well as poultry, livestock, and wild birds being transported.
 Moreover, farm supplies include hazardous materials like diesel fuel, gasoline, and types of fertilizer.
 Yes, you also read that correctly.
-A farmer can transport dangerous, explosive materials without having any liability insurance or a commercial driver’s license that shows he has been trained in the proper methods of transport for such volatile materials.
+A farmer can transport dangerous, explosive materials without having any liability insurance or a commercial driver's license that shows he has been trained in the proper methods of transport for such volatile materials.

-- The farmer is transporting goods within 100 miles of his or her farm,
+- the farmer is transporting goods within 100 miles of his or her farm,

-- AND The goods being transported are agricultural in nature and are being hauled during the planting or harvesting season.
+- AND the goods being transported are agricultural in nature and are being hauled during the planting or harvesting season.

-The catch to this second requirement is the planting and harvesting season in Texas runs all year long.
-There’s a logical reason for these laws: in Texas, much of the agriculture involves livestock, which is hauled year-round, and almost always by truck.
-Also, if you pay attention to recent food trends, you’ll know that most gourmet restaurants are endeavoring to serve locally-raised foods.
+The catch to this second requirement is that the planting and harvesting season in Texas runs all year long.
+There's a logical reason for these laws: in Texas, much of the agriculture involves livestock, which is hauled year-round, and almost always by truck.
+Also, if you pay attention to recent food trends, you'll know that most gourmet restaurants are endeavoring to serve locally-raised foods.
 Thus, farmers need to be able to drive all over a 100-mile radius around their farm to deliver their wares and satisfy this demand.
-On the flip side of that argument though, is the effect these exceptions have on the world around the farmer.
-As we’ve stated, fatigue is one of the leading causes of truck accidents, and the need to get goods to market is no excuse for endangering the lives of innocent people.
-With that being said, the law is the law, and we’re here to help you deal with the challenges created by the law just the same as the remedies afforded to you by it.
+On the flip side of that argument is the effect these exceptions have on the world around the farmer.
+As we've stated, fatigue is one of the leading causes of truck accidents, and the need to get goods to market is no excuse for endangering the lives of innocent people.
+With that being said, the law is the law, and we're here to help you deal with the challenges created by the law just the same as the remedies afforded to you by it.

 How a Lawyer Can Help You Work With Insurance Companies